 The 18-year-old Chagrin Falls resident has spent more than half of her life in the Girl Scouts, and is now poised to complete the Gold Award, the highest achievement within the Girl Scouts of the USA, earned by only 5.4% of eligible Girl Scouts.

-Her project is entitled, “The Rainbow Choir: An Anthology of LGBTQ+ Youth Voices,” and it will involve collecting stories from youth: “the good moments, the ugly moments, the unreal moments, and the wtf moments.”
+Her project is entitled, “The Rainbow Choir: An Anthology of LGBTQ+ Youth Voices“—now available!—and it involves collecting stories from youth: “the good moments, the ugly moments, the unreal moments, and the wtf moments.”

 The Buckeye Flame spoke with the inspiring teen to get her Girl Scout origin story and learn more about the golden path in front of her.

 Tell us your history with the Girl Scouts.
 Why did you first join up?

 HP: I’ve been a Girl Scout since I was in kindergarten in 2008.
 Why did I join?
 I don’t know.
 I’m sure my mom said, “It’s something for us to do together.”
 So I joined and I never left.
 Although now, I graduated high school, so theoretically I’m an adult Girl Scout, but because you aren’t an adult until the next girl scout year, which is like September, I’m an ambassador Girl Scout which is the highest level.

 My troupe has a total three people, counting myself.
 And the other two are my friends.
 So it’s really fun when we do troupe meetings because it’s really just me hanging out with my friends, and my mom is there.